Pedro4064/DownloadSongs/README.md

 # ♪ YouTube .mp3 Downloader
-•Download all videos in a YouTube playlist as an mp3 file.<br/>
+•Download all videos in a YouTube playlist as  mp3 files.<br/>
-•Download all videos as .mp3 files from a csv file.<br/>
+•Download all videos as .mp3 files from a csv file containing the songs info.<br/>
 •Uses [yout.com](https://yout.com/) to download the files.